 Put the finishing touches on the invoice, like adding how much % tax has to be applied, as well as any discounts you want to add.
 It’s all calculated automatically, saving you even more time.

-4. Save your invoice as a template for future use
+4. Create a custom invoice template for future use

-Once you’re happy with the details, before clicking Save Invoice, tick the Save as template box to make this process even faster for the next time.
+Once you’re happy with the details, before clicking Save Invoice, tick the Save as template box to speed up the invoice making process even more next time.

-With saved templates, automatically calculated amounts due based on project time, automatically calculated tax percentages and discounts, the DeskTime invoicing feature stands to save whoever’s doing the invoicing hours of manual work every month.
+With saved invoice templates, automatically calculated amounts due based on project time, automatically calculated tax percentages and discounts, the DeskTime invoicing feature stands to save whoever’s doing the invoicing hours of manual work every month.
+Besides saving time, there are other business reasons for using DeskTime invoice templates, like better invoice management and professional-looking invoice design.

-What’s more – using the amount of tracked project time to calculate costs brings a new level of transparency to invoicing.
-For freelancers and agencies that chronically undercharge, this is a game-changing tool that can help you invoice with confidence.
+What’s more – using the amount of tracked project time to calculate costs brings a new level of transparency to making invoices.
+For freelancers and agencies that chronically undercharge, this is a game-changing tool that can help you make invoices with confidence.
 Don’t take it from us, read this case study with this PR and marketing agency.

-To start using the invoicing feature, make sure that you’re on the Premium or Enterprise plan.
+To start using the invoicing feature and invoice templates, make sure that you’re on the Premium or Enterprise plan.
 Or try a 2-week free trial with all of the features by signing up with DeskTime here.

 Did you find this article useful?
 Give it a clap!25